-- d The output of this work was then reflected in the policies and the revised documents were both considered by the BCPP Joint Committee (23rd November 2021).
-At that meeting the Committee agreed to support the revised policies being taken to partner fund Pensions Committees for comment and for them to consider adoption of the principles in their own RI policies in line with industry best practice. - e At its meeting on 10th December 2021 the Cumbria Pensions Committee considered the two revised policies and noted that the policies continued to be aligned to the underlying principles of the Fund's Investment Strategy Statement. - 9.2.5.
+Committee agreed to support the revised policies being taken to partner fund Pensions Committees for comment and for them to consider adoption of the principles in their own RI policies in line with industry best practice.

+- e At its meeting on 14 March 2023 the Cumbria Pensions Committee considered the revised policies and noted that the policies continued to be aligned to the underlying principles of the Fund's Investment Strategy Statement29. - 9.2.5.
 BCPP Methods of engagement: BCPP's approach to engagement varies depending on the asset class and ownership structure.
 As such their strategy for engagement includes several different strands: - Direct engagement by BCPP's internal portfolio managers with companies within their portfolios; - External managers and Robeco engaging with companies on BCPP's behalf; and - Working with a number of RI initiatives.
 These include Climate Action 100+.
-The 30% Club Investor Group and the Taskforce on Climate-related Financial Disclosures (TCFD), as detailed in Principle 10 (10.4.2).
+The 30% Club Investor Group and the Taskforce on Climate-related Financial Disclosures (TCFD), as detailed in Principle 10 (10.4.1).